ALM-Rangers/Work-Item-Details-Widget-Extension/README.md

 - Submit pull requests for bug fixes and features and discuss existing proposals

 Please refer to [Contribution guidelines](.github/CONTRIBUTING.md) and the [Code of Conduct](.github/COC.md) for more details.

+## Data/Telemetry
+This project collects usage data and sends it to Microsoft to help Microsoft improve its products and services.
+For more information about how Microsoft uses telemetry data, read the Microsoft [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839).

+This telemetry is used for A|B testing and troubleshooting.

+To turn off telemetry you need to fork this repo, publish, and use your own version of the project without replacing the \_\_InstrumentationKey\_\_ configuration key.